 As a young girl living in Philadelphia, Jarvis and her mother cared for a garden full of white carnations — her mother’s favorite flowers.
 In 1907, Anna delivered 500 white carnations to the church where her mother taught Sunday school.
 She then requested that each mother in the congregation receive one as they arrived at church that week.

 Every year after that, the church upheld the tradition and continued to hand out carnations at their Mother’s Day service.
 Neighboring communities and churches soon took notice and began incorporating it into their own Mother’s Day services.
 In the mid-1940s, carnations were dubbed the official Mother’s Day flower.
+And now it’s even easier to deliver carnations right to Mom’s door!

 Anna Jarvis once said that white carnations were the symbol of Mother’s Day because they were thought to “typify some of the virtues of motherhood: Whiteness stands for purity; its lasting qualities, faithfulness; its fragrance, love; its wide field of growth, charity; its form, beauty…”

 Over time, different colored carnations began to take on their own meanings.
 Because of their history, fragrance, and “heavenly soft” texture, white carnations became popularly thought of as the flowers you left at the gravesite of a mother who had passed away.
-And even though it was white carnations that originally became popular, red carnations are also considered the official Mother’s Day flower.
-However, red carnations are believed to be a gift for mothers who are still alive, as it was believed carnations’ deep red petals represented that of a beating heart and love, rather than loss.
+And even though white carnations originally became popular, red carnations are also considered the official Mother’s Day flower.
+However, red carnations are believed to be a gift for mothers who are still alive, as it was believed carnations’ deep red petals represented that of a beating heart and love rather than loss.

 Care for the official Mother’s Day flower

 If you plan on giving or receiving a bouquet of carnations, caring for them properly will ensure that they live a long, beautiful life.
-Here are some tips for caring for carnations:
+Here are some tips for caring for carnations.

 - Make sure they are placed on a windowsill or ledge that receives at least six hours of direct sunlight.